huntdatacenter/docs/docs/administer-science/start-here/labs.md

 # About your lab

-**The digital lab is where you store and analyze your data and collaborate with your team.**
+**The digital lab is where your team store and analyze your data.**

 [[toc]]

-Technically, your lab is a virtual machine that runs on a server in one of our data centers.
-This virtual machine contains resources for data storage and computation, as well as security configurations and user management controls.
+### Located in Norway

+Technically, your lab consists of virtual machines that holds security configurations and user management controls, as well as resources for data storage and computation, and software for scientific analysis.
+Your virtual machines runs on runs on physical servers that are owned by NTNU and located in data centers in Trondheim, Norway.

+### Made for collaboration

-Your scientists, that we call "lab users", gets their own workbench and personal folders.
-Principally all resources in your lab gets shared among your team, both computing power and storage.
-Your resources are dedicated to your lab, so you -not- access computing or storage resources from other labs in HUNT Cloud.
+Your scientists, that we call "lab users", gets their own workbench and personal folders inside your lab.
+Principally, all resources in your lab are shared among your team.
+This means that lab users can access each others data and review each others code.
+However, your resources are dedicated to your lab, so your lab users can -not- access resources or data from lab users in other labs in HUNT Cloud.

-### Machines

 By default, your lab consist of two machines, an entry machine and a home machine.

-You can add more machine if you like.
+### Entry machine for security

 The entry machine is a machine that we have set up to control the security and access to your lab.
 Your team has to pass this machine to enter your lab.
-However, they should only meet this machine during their user onboarding process.
+However, they should only see and feel this machine during their user onboarding process.

-The advantages of the entry machine is that we manage and maintain the security in your lab, including machine restarts, without affecting your scientific analysis that runs inside your lab.
+The advantages of the entry machine is that we can manage and maintain the security in your lab, including required machine restarts, without affecting your scientific analysis that runs inside your lab.

+### Home machine for science

-The home machine is where most of the fun happens.
-This is the machine that is the home of your default storage, and most of your analysis tools, including your users' lab benches (Workbench).
+The next machine to know about is your "home machine".
+This is were all the fun happens.
+You home machine holds your default storage volumes, your Workbench tools and your analytical software.

-### Storage

-By default, the home machine in your lab have three storage volumes that are reachable for all of your team:

-- **Work volume.** This is where you run your experiments.
-Place your scripts and code and do your work here.
-The directories for Workbench, licensed software (Matlab, Stata) and database directories are also stored here.
-Data saved here can be restored for 30 days.

-- **Archive volume**.
-This is where you store your files that don't change that much, for example your data and analysis results.
-Data saved here can be restored for 30 days.

-- **Scratch volume**.
-Scratch is designed for temporary data that gets generated when you run your scripts and analysis.
-This volume do -not- hold backup/restore.
+Note that you can add more machines for increased flexibility whenever you like.
+You can also upgrade the size of your home machine to get more computational power, and you can add more storage when your projects grow.
+Such changes are ordered in our administer science service desk.

-### Backup
+### Read more

-Both work and archive holds nightly backups, that we call restore, for 30 days.
-This means that you are able to restore data yourself in cases of accidental deletions and accidental overwrites. '

-Keep in mind that the restore function occupy a full duplicate copy of your data when you plan for your storage sizes.
-To illustrate, you will need at least 2TB of storage if you plan to store 1 TB of research data.

-You can turn off the restore function if you don't need the additional safety measure.
+* [Administer science service desk](/administer-science/service-desk/lab-orders) list potential lab upgrades.